tom-van-wijk/MISTReSS/README.md

 -	Add a new 'Pathogen' element for the pathogen you want to add to `reference_files/supported_pathogens.xml`<br />
 -	Add a `reference_files/panel_'your_pathogen_name'.xml` file with the VNTR sizes for your pathogen.<br />
-	'**your_pathogen_name**' in this file's filename, the `Serovar` attribute of the `Vntrs` element in this file and the 'Name' element of the added 'Pathogen' element in `reference_files/supported_pathogens.xml` all need to be indentical.<br />
+	'**your_pathogen_name**' in this file's filename, the `Serovar` attribute of the `Vntrs` element in this file and the `Name` element of the added `Pathogen` element in `reference_files/supported_pathogens.xml` all need to be indentical.<br />
 	This file is required to be in the same format as the supplied panel file(s), including identical element and attribute names.<br />
--	Add a `reference_files/primers_'your_pathogen_name'.fsa` file with the primers that are used for your pathogen in the lab method<br />
+-	Add a `reference_files/primers_'your_pathogen_name'.fsa` file with the primers that are used for your pathogen in the lab method.
-	**'your_pathogen_name'** once again needs to be	need to be indentical.<br />
+	**'your_pathogen_name'** once again needs to be	need to be indentical to the afore mentioned terminilogy.<br />
 	This file needs to be in the same format as the supplied primer file(s).
 	The primers in this file are named with an `_P1` and `_P2` flag for forward and reverse primers respectively.
 The headers of the primer sequences (without the `_P1` and `_P2` flags need to be identical to the element `vntr`'s `Name` attribute value in `reference_files/panel_'your_pathogen_name'.xml`<br />
 -	Now you can run mistress or multi_mistress with using the **-s** flag.
-	Use the value for this variable identical to your pathogens name in the panel and primer files.<br .><br />
+	Use the value for this variable identical to your pathogens name in the panel and primer files.<br />

 **NOTE:** Please keep in mind that the VNTR sizes used in the classical methods might be biased.<br />
-Also keep in mind that when the size of the total VNTR comes close or exceeds the read size of the sequencing technology used, the VNTR is unlikely to have been assembled correctly.<br />
+Also keep in mind that when the size of the total VNTR comes close or exceeds the read size of the sequencing technology used, the VNTR is unlikely to have been assembled correctly.
 Testing with a set of traditionally typed samples is highly recommended.<br /><br />